 Greetings!
-I’m Trace Meek, a web designer, artist, photographer, writer, musician, armchair philosopher, shadetree mechanic, and aspiring filmmaker based in Massachusetts.
+I’m Trace Meek, a designer, artist, photographer, writer, musician, armchair philosopher, shadetree mechanic, and aspiring filmmaker based in Massachusetts.
 Whatever medium I work in, I enjoy the interplay of the heart, the mind, and the hands.
 I love to search for meaning, develop ideas, and express them in visual, tactile, and intellectual form.

 Originally from Atlanta Georgia, I attended Georgia Tech and studied electrical engineering for a year and a half.
 Then I took some time off to work in restaurants, play in rock bands, and focus on the arts and humanities.

 In the late 1980s, intrigued by New England’s gothic mystique, literary culture, and music scene, I migrated to the beautiful Pioneer Valley of Western Massachusetts.

 After working as a farmhand for a few years to establish residency and gain life experience, I put myself through art school at the University of Massachusetts at Amherst (BFA cum laude, 1995).
 When the internet came along, I saw a creative opportunity and ventured into a career in web design.

-Currently I work as a web designer, photographer, and video editor for a nonprofit company in the energy industry.
-In addition to building the web, I enjoy ice skating, cooking, taking photos, playing music, and puttering around in my art studio.
+Currently I work as a web designer, photographer, and videographer for a nonprofit company in the energy industry.
+When I’m not busy engineering websites, graphics, and videos, I enjoy ice skating, cooking, taking photos, playing music, reading, and puttering around in my art studio.

 My life’s work consists in exploring the relationship between my technical, engineering-related aptitudes and my emotive, art-related interests.

 About this website

 This website has been online since 2001.
 The publishing engine is WordPress, a delightful piece of software.
 The design is a homemade theme that I coded by hand in my spare time during the pandemic of 2020.